What should I do if I think I have a family history of pancreatic cancer?

 Screening aims to identify people who will get a disease before they get any symptoms.
 The aim is to pick up cancers early, which means treatment may be more successful.
 At the moment there is no screening programme in the UK for pancreatic cancer because there isn’t a test for pancreatic cancer that is reliable and accurate enough.
 But NICE guidelines do recommend monitoring for people at higher risk of pancreatic cancer.
 This includes some people with a family history.

 People with a family history of pancreatic cancer may also be able to take part in the EUROPAC study.
 This study monitors people with a family history of pancreatic cancer (pancreatic ductal adenocarcinoma).
 It is also monitoring people with hereditary pancreatitis.
-It aims to develop a way to screen for pancreatic cancer in people who may be at higher risk.
+It aims to develop a way to monitor for pancreatic cancer in people who may be at higher risk.

 What do the NICE guidelines recommend?